Cost of Replacing Leadwork on a Chimney

 chimney regulations

-There is a range of building regulations that apply to roofing repairs.
-For example, similar materials should be used, and the general appearance of the roof should be kept the same.
+Certain building regulations apply to roofing repairs, including relacing leadwork on a chimney.
+For example, similar materials should be used, and the general appearance of the roof should be maintained to ensure weatherproofing and safety.

 • You do not alter more than 150mm of space from the existing roof plane.